Topics included in this article:

 The assigned camera will now be available for viewing under cameras in the "Devices" tab.

-For Rhombus Lite, only the livestream is available.
+Relay Lite provides footage over a 24-hour rolling period.
 To use features with the stream, the third-party camera needs to be assigned to a Rhombus Core.

 You can edit the name/location as well as unassign the camera.